General Studies

 Writing: The KTA Writing curriculum advances vertically from fundamental writing skills in Grade 9 to cross-curricular writing skills in Grade 12, with emphasis on writing as process at every level.
 As they move through high school, students gain proficiency in the six discrete traits of effective writing (content, organization, sentence fluency, word choice, voice, and conventions) and in the increasingly refined implementation of these traits in narrative, descriptive, expository, persuasive and creative writing.

-English 9, Standard and Honors, takes a genre approach to the study of literature, with an emphasis on critical reading and analytical and creative writing.
+English 9 takes a genre approach to the study of literature, with an emphasis on critical reading and analytical and creative writing.
 Readings include novels and plays, as well as short stories and poetry.
-In addition to novels read in completion, the Standard class uses a high school anthology, Implications of Literature.
-The Honors class assumes greater proficiency in critical reading and writing, and emphasizes more extensive primary readings, as well as short stories and poetry drawn from The Norton Anthology and Sound and Sense.
-Grammar and vocabulary units in both sections prepare students for the PSAT exam.
-The emphasis in writing is to develop competency in crafting a thesis and supporting it with detail, logical organization and correct mechanics.
+In addition to novels read in completion and emphasizes more extensive primary readings, as well as short stories and poetry drawn from The Norton Anthology and Sound and Sense.
+Grammar and vocabulary units prepare students for the PSAT exam.
+The emphasis in writing is to develop competency in crafting a thesis and supporting it with detail, logical organization, and correct mechanics.

-English 11 Standard is a chronological survey of British literature, beginning with Chaucer and including classic works by great writers such as Shakespeare, Shelley, and the Bronte sisters.
+English 11 Academic is a chronological survey of British literature including classic works by great writers such as Shakespeare, Austen, and the Bronte sisters.
 Students read and analyze novels, plays, selected short stories, and poetry, with an emphasis on continued development of critical reading and writing skills.
 Their interdisciplinary research project is a comparative analysis of a literary and historical figure in Shakespearean literature.
 Grammar and vocabulary units continue to prepare students for the SAT and ACT.
 The writing program emphasizes preparation for the writing sections of these exams, refinement of the six traits of effective writing, and developing a thesis or central idea with appropriate support.

-Advanced Placement English Language and Composition 12 is a writing intensive college level course in which students gain extensive exposure to modern and historical works of non-fiction, including narratives and works of exposition and persuasion.
+Advanced Placement English Language and Composition 12 is a writing intensive college-level course in which students gain extensive exposure to modern and historical works of non-fiction, including narratives and works of exposition and persuasion.
 Writing assignments require rhetorical analysis of the texts and the creation of discourse in response to the readings.
-Such requirements imply the need for the development of a vocabulary of rhetoric.
-A weekly Rhetoric Workshop fosters the development of that lexicon, as students improve their knowledge of rhetoric by examining essays and sample readings from prior AP exams.

 Mathematics

-Geometry (9 Honors, 10 Standard) focuses on the study of points, lines and planes and their relationship to each other in space, as well as the properties and quantitative characteristics of shapes such as triangles, polygons, quadrilaterals and circles.
-Students l learn how to use logic and inductive reasoning to prove whether or not certain relationships are true.
-The Standard level class emphasizes basic understanding of the principles and applications of geometry, while the Honors level places greater emphasis on the writing of mathematical proofs and the use of algebraic techniques in the solving of geometry problems.
+Geometry focuses on the study of points, lines and planes and their relationship to each other in space, as well as the properties and quantitative characteristics of shapes such as triangles, polygons, quadrilaterals and circles.
+Students learn how to use logic and inductive reasoning to prove whether or not certain relationships are true.

-Algebra II (10 Honors): In the Algebra II part of this course, students extend and further develop their knowledge of algebra and its applications, including the ability to use mathematical symbols to solve a wide variety of problems.
-In the Trigonometry part of the course, students the relationship between the sides and angles of a triangle with an emphasis on problem solving.
+Algebra II extends and further develops students’ knowledge of algebra and its applications, including the ability to use mathematical symbols to solve a wide variety of problems.
+In the Trigonometry part of the course, students study the relationship between the sides and angles of a triangle with an emphasis on problem solving.
 They are also introduced to topics in analytical geometry, variation and polynomial equations, and logarithms.

 Advanced Placement Calculus AB is a college level introduction to calculus.
 Derivative and integral rules are learned and applied to families of functions studied in earlier mathematics courses.
 Students learn to use calculus techniques to solve problems drawn from physics, economics, solid and analytical geometry and other fields.
 Examples of applications of the calculus include area and volume, fluid force, vertical motion, sophisticated graphing, length and surface area, growth and decay, max and minima and related rates.